grem11n/cost-exporter/README.md

 Some of the other projects make AWS API calls ad-hoc when a request for metrics comes.
 This can make the whole setup rather expensive for such a simple task.
-This project makes calls every hour or day (depends on the metrics granularity), thus reducing the number of API calls to a minimum.
+This project makes calls every hour or day (depends on the metrics granularity), (see "[Implementation](#implementation)" for more details), thus reducing the number of API calls to a minimum.
 These data doesn't change that often anyway.

 There is however a general purpose [Cost Exporter by Grafana](https://github.com/grafana/cloudcost-exporter).
 You should use that one if you're planning to run things in production,